 Hey, paisanos, it’s the Super Mario Bros.
 Super Show! edition of “What the Crap?”.
 Chances are if you were alive in ’89, you were watching this show.
 Super Mario Bros.
-1 and 2 (aka Super Mario USA) had been out for a while, and everyone was on them like red spots on a mushroom.
+1 and 2 (aka Super Mario USA) had been out for a while, and everyone was on them like white spots on a mushroom.
 It was a great chance for Captain Lou Albano to get in the spotlight again, and a TV broadcasting company could make some sweet Dominos Pizza advertising money and get all the little Mario Mania kids.

 I remember rushing home from first grade to see the start of the show.
 It was tough because I was afraid to use the school bathrooms back then, so I’d been holding it in for the past couple of hours.
 But now that I’m a little older, and a bit more conscious of my bladder, I decided I’d watch some episodes on Netflix Instant Watch on my PS3.
 Probably the easiest way to get Mario on the PS3.